Microsoft MFA: How to Set Up Authentication Using the Microsoft Authenticator App

 Alumni and Retiree Microsoft Authenticator app try it out screen

-16. From your personal phone device, enter the two-digit numerical code and tap Yes.
+16. From your phone device, enter the two-digit numerical code and tap Yes.

 Alumni and retiree Authenticator app numerical code

 17. You will see confirmation on your computer, as well as your personal phone device, that the notification has been approved.
-Click Next.
+Click Done.
+The screen will then redirect to your Outlook email account.

 Alumni and retiree Authenticator notification approval screen

-19. Moving forward, you will continue to access your Alumni or Retiree Auburn email account at outlook.com/tigermail.auburn.edu.
-When registered for MFA using the Microsoft Authenticator app, you will be prompted for a push notification (with numerical code) after you enter your Auburn email address and password.
+You will continue to access your Alumni or Retiree Auburn email account at outlook.com/tigermail.auburn.edu.
+When registered for MFA using the Microsoft Authenticator app, you will be prompted with an app push notification (displaying a two-digit numerical code) after you enter your Auburn email address and password.
 After approving the notification, you will be logged into your email.

 Should you have any questions or need assistance with the MFA Microsoft Authentication process, please contact the IT Service Desk at (334) 844-4944 or itservicedesk@auburn.edu